-The names and identifying information of the Listed Persons can be found in Annex IV to the Regulation, along with the specific reasons why these persons are listed.
-The Council of the EU is responsible for amending Annex IV.
-It does so by means of Council Implementing Regulations, which are published in the Official Journal of the European Union (OJ)6.
-The names and identifying information of the Listed Persons are also reflected in the EU Sanctions Map7 and in the Financial Sanctions Database8, both of which are freely accessible online.
+The names and identifying information of the listed persons can be found in Annex I to the Regulation, along with the specific reasons why these persons are listed.
+The Council of the EU is responsible for amending the list.
+It does so by means of Council Implementing Regulations, which are published in the Official Journal of the European Union (OJ)7.
+The names and identifying information of the listed persons are also reflected in the EU Sanctions Map8 and in the Financial Sanctions Database9, both of which are freely accessible online.

-6 https://eur-lex.europa.eu/oj/direct-access.html
+7 https://eur-lex.europa.eu/oj/direct-access.html